mc1098/yew/website/docs/concepts/components.md

 for declaring HTML and SVG nodes (as well as attaching attributes and event listeners to them) and a convenient way to render child components.
 The macro is somewhat similar to React's JSX (the differences in programming language aside).
-One difference is that Yew provides a shorthand syntax for properties, similar to Svelte, where instead of writing `onclick={onclick}`, you can just write `{onclick}`.
+One difference is that Yew provides a shorthand syntax for properties, similar to Svelte, where instead of writing `on:click={click}`, you can just write `on:{click}`.

 ```rust
 use yew::{Component, Context, html, Html, Properties};